tdewolff/canvas/README.md

 * **Compressing fonts and embedding only used characters**
 * **Use ligature and OS/2 tables**
-* Support WOFF2 font format
-* Support Type1 font format?
+* Support EPS and Type1 font format?
 * Font embedding for EPSs
 * Support font hinting (for the rasterizer)?